 It seems like every time I open a food magazine or read a food website these days, people are promoting the latest “superfood.”
 I’ve learned from these sources that my smoothie just isn’t complete without açai berries or maca, and that day without chia seeds is like a day without sunshine.

 Superfoods are very trendy right now.
-Experts estimate that the global market for “functional food” will reach $177 billion by 2013.
+Experts estimate that the global market for “functional food” reached $177 billion in 2013, with a 7% annual growth rate.
 With so much money at stake, the “superfood” trend has been co-opted to sell everything from broccoli to vitamin supplements.

 So, with so much ado about superfoods, just what is a “superfood” anyway?

 “Superfood” is nothing more than marketing jargon for fruits, vegetables, or other foods considered better than competing items in providing health benefits ranging from fighting disease or aiding in digestion to promoting brain or heart health.